How to Tenderize Steak with Salt

 - A Means by which to cook your steak

-After you have collected all the required supplies, it is time to first prepare your steak and then tenderizing it.
+After you have collected all the required supplies, it is time to first prepare your meat and then tenderizing it.

 How to Prepare your Steak for Tenderizing